waseem-medhat/blog/content/posts/reflecting-on-my-web-dev-journey.md

 doing something on the client, they were reluctant to agree and did their best to keep it all on the server.
-I was even starting new projects with full-stack frameworks like SvelteKit, probably because I was seeking freedom to do more with the JS code that I write, and also deploy at will on Vercel which made it easy and fast for me to create and update demos without looking for and corresponding with someone else to handle that for me.
+I was even starting new projects with full-stack frameworks like SvelteKit, probably because I was seeking freedom to do more with JS and deploy at will on Vercel which made it easy and fast for me to create and update demos without looking for and corresponding with someone else to handle that for me.

 If you wonder why that last part is funny, it is because I actually am no longer the JS/TS fanboy that I was anymore.
 I started experiencing some of the